Now in public beta -- v0.19.1

 Rich package ecosystem

-turmeric add spice/http turmeric add spice/json turmeric add spice/postgres
+tur add spice/http tur add spice/json tur add spice/postgres

-The Spice registry hosts packages for HTTP, JSON, databases, parsing, and more — all with effect-typed APIs.
+The Spice registry hosts packages for GUI, audio, HTTP, JSON, databases, parsing, and more.

 Ready to add some